GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/sci_ATAC_seq.rst

 .. time:: 90 minutes

-1. Resuspend all primers (sciAD1/sciAD2/sciP1/sciP2/MEComp) in IDTE to a final concentration of 100 μM.
+1. Resuspend all primers (sciAD1/sciAD2/sciP1/sciP2/MEComp) in 1xTE to a final concentration of 100 μM.
 2. Pipette 50 uL of each PCR primer onto two plates.
 The recommended plate layouts are:

 .. plot::